 The Mountain offers lessons and group rides, as well bike and gear rentals!
 Click here for more information.

 The Northeast Woods, accessed from Pritchard and Guthrie Roads in Comox, offer cyclists a moderate terrain for bike riding that is also close to local pubs and restaurants.
 In Seal Bay Park, which is located to the north of Comox and Courtenay, bike riding is permitted on the landward side of Bates Road.
 When you've finished exploring there, you can park and lock your bike, then walk down the footpaths to the beach at Seal Bay where you can see across the Strait of Georgia to Powell River and the Sunshine Coast.

 The Village of Cumberland is quickly gaining a reputation as a premier biking destination with a diverse selection of trails built and maintained by the local biking community.
 BMX fans, be sure to visit the new state of the art BMX race track located in the Village of Cumberland on Dunsmuir Avenue next to the Village Park.
 The track is open daily to the public except during official races.

 Cumberland also hosts several races and special events for mountain biking enthusiasts and local restaurants and accommodations offer power snacks, bike washes and secure storage to add the your experience!

-A cycle tour of Denman and Hornby Islands is a unique way to experience our Northern Gulf Islands.
-Take the ferry from Buckley Bay to Denman Island and catch a connecting ferry to Hornby Island where there are options for cycle touring and mountain biking.
+A cycle tour of Denman Island and Hornby Island is a unique way to experience these Northern Gulf Islands.
+Take the ferry from Buckley Bay to Denman Island and catch a connecting ferry to Hornby Island where there are options for cycle touring and mountain bike riding.
 Schedule a stop at one of the tempting bakeries on these islands or plan to tour during the various special events that occur throughout the summer season.